NCBI-Hackathons/NovoGraph/README.md

 + Assignees:
   + Nathan
 + Status: in progress
-  + See docker-compose.yml & Dockerfile in top-level of GitHub repo
+  + docker-compose.yml & Dockerfile in top-level of GitHub repo